 Men, Women and Children follows the story of a group of high school teenagers and their parents as they attempt to navigate the many ways the internet has changed their relationships, their communication, their self-image, and their love lives.
 The film attempts to stare down social issues such as video game culture, anorexia, infidelity, fame hunting, and the proliferation of illicit material on the internet.
 As each character and each relationship is tested, we are shown the variety of roads people choose - some tragic, some hopeful - as it becomes clear that no one is immune to this enormous social change that has come through our phones, our tablets, and our computers.Written by

-Director Jason Reitman felt so much of the acting in the film was so based on reactions to texts, chats, and photos that using dummy screens with no text would not suffice.
-The production team had to create very realistic-looking versions of popular websites, all on their own tightly controlled software, which the actors could interact with in real time.
+Co-Writer and Director Jason Reitman felt so much of the acting in the film was so based on reactions to texts, chats, and photos that using dummy screens with no text would not suffice.
+The production team had to create very realistic-looking versions of popular websites, all on their own tightly controlled software, with which the actors and actresses could interact in real-time.
 According to Reitman, they spent "the same amount of budget on creating the digital world as we did creating the physical one.
 People know what Facebook looks like better than they do a hotel lobby, you stare at it all day, so it had to be convincing."
 See more »

 See more »

 A sobering and uncomfortably accurate portrait of the digital age.